gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

         [False, False, False, True, False]
     ]
 ```

+With an adjacency matrix, we take advantage of list indices and use them to represent the nodes in the graph.
+For example, in the above graph, the `True` value at `adj_matrix[1][2]` (row index 1 and column index 2) indicates that there is an edge between node 1 and node 2.

+Notice that this means that each node in an adjacency matrix is represented by an integer.
+However, graph nodes often need to encapsulate more information than just an integer.
+For example, if each node in the graph represented a city, we may want the node to store the city name.
+As a result, when we use an adjacency matrix to represent a graph, we often need some way to convert or assign each node in the graph to a number.
+How we encapsulate or convert this data is beyond the scope of this class, but we encourage you to follow your curiosity if this topic interests you.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->